My own additions to a classic collection.

 They were his doctor and his lawyer, and he was already an old man when as young men they had gone to work for him.
 But the years came and went, and they too grew wrinkled and lined, and the doctor's hair turned white and the lawyer lost all of his, and still the old man went on living, getting older and meaner and shrinking up inside his clothes and inside the great mansion where he lived all by himself.
 Some said he lived so long because he came from a family where the men all lived to be a hundred and twenty.
 Others said it was because he was a warlock who had sold his soul to the devil for a million dollars and a long, long life.

-But the doctor and the lawyer finally got tired of waiting for the old man to die, because they knew that all his money go to them, and they wanted to enjoy it before they themselves needed nurses and lawyers to look after them.
+But the doctor and the lawyer finally got tired of waiting for the old man to die, because they knew that all his money would go to them, and they wanted to enjoy it before they themselves needed doctors and lawyers to look after them.

 The day of the funeral came, and all of the town turned out, because the old man had been so fabulously rich.
 It was a long line of cars that left the funeral home, following the hearse as it turned out onto the street leading out of town, for the cemetery was far out in the countryside.

-That's when he noticed that the hearse's windshield and windows were so fogged up that he couldn't see inside.
+That's when he noticed that the hearse's windshield and windows were fogged up.
+They were so fogged up that he couldn't see inside.

 The next day divers went down, and they found the hearse half buried (nose down) in the river bed, like a spike.
 They couldn't leave it like that, so the city authorities fetched a crane and tried pulling it out.
 But it must have been stuck very fast in the mud, for the crane couldn't move it, but only strained at it, until the chain itself broke and whipped around, killing half a dozen people standing nearby.
 So they brought in the biggest and strongest crane in the state, and with that they managed to lift the hearse out and set it on the riverbank, where it sank all the way up to its axles into the ground.